maaz-web-dev/carZone/README.md

 ## Features

 ### User Registration and Login
-- Users can register using their name and email.
+- Users can sign up with their name and email.
 - A welcome email is sent with a randomly generated password.
 - Users can log in using their email and password.
 - Passwords can be updated after login.